BlackPanthar/Alien/README.md

 # Alien Invasion

-My immediate reaction when reading the spec was the idea of a graph, because that's what all city maps really are.
+I immediately thought about using graphs.
 We can have each node represent a city that aliens can visit.

 So started off with a very simple graph implementation in Go.
 Made sure it was thread-safe by using locks